-It’s highly likely that as a manager of a virtual team you’ll have to deal with some form of conflict or difficult conversation
+It’s highly likely that as a manager of a virtual team you’ll have to deal with some form of conflict or difficult conversation.

 A difficult conversation could take the form of a team dispute, productivity problems or something of a more sensitive nature.

-Having to have difficult conversations are challenging when you are in the same room as the person you’re speaking to, but in a remote working environment they can get even more challenging.
+Having to have difficult conversations is challenging when you are in the same room as the person you’re speaking to, but in a remote working environment they can get even more challenging.
 But even though no one enjoys having them the best way to manage the situation as best you can is to prepare your approach.

 Face to face vs remote conversations